 It is a peculiarly wide street and has in its width, underneath, a stream(river?) which flows from beyond the village of Broughton through Wistow, Bury and finally through Ramsey.
 It then joined the High Lode and Bill Lode North of the Great Whyte, these two rivers (or lodes) flowed into Ramsey from the old river Nene, the Bill Lode no longer exists.
 The High Street passed over this stream by the Great Bridge or the old High Bridge which is said to have had one pointed arch.
 The stream down the Great Whyte was covered in by a tunnel of three spans in 1852.
 The measurement between the buildings on the west side of the street and buildings on the east side measure 70 – 80ft on average.
 In the early 1900’s this looked even more pronounced than today, because there was no central island as shown below.

-The river is the main reason why Ramsey was originally an island in the fens, it cut off Ramsey from the higher land going West towards Bury and Upwood.
+The river made Ramsey an island in the fens, by cutting it off from the higher land going West towards Bury and Upwood.
 This is clearly shown in the LIDAR map below.

 The Ramsey Chronicler, a Monk of Ramsey Abbey, writing about the Abbey in the 12th century, tells us that

 ‘Because of the river and all the low lying fens and marshes that surrounded Ramsey it became the ideal place for the building of the Abbey.
 It remained an island and could only be reached by boat until the 12th century when a causeway was built to link it to Bury and Hepmangrove’.